frizatch/MaptimeScratch/WebMapping_201904.md

 If you don't want to bother with setting up a local server, use Brackets!
 Its "Live Preview" functionality runs a local test server for you within your web browser.
 You'll see a new browser window pop up where you can see and test your application.

+**Directory Structure and Data**

+For today, pull the folder from the repo called *webmapping2019* and put it on your computer where you know where it is.
+This folder has our starter html code, the accompanying folder structure and some data in it that you can chose to use.

 **A Web Server**